openintents/openintents.github.io/_posts/2017-08-29-what-we-know-about-webapks.md

+---
+title: What we know about WebApks
+subheadline: Installing PWAs
+categories: opinion
+image:
+  title: willie-fineberg-57667.jpg
+---

 # What we know about WebApks

 The new HTML5 is called Progressive Web Apps (PWAs).
 They are web applications that also work on mobile,